-• et a good balance of protein, vegetables, healthy carbohydrates, healthy minimal sugar?
+Is your diet a good balance of protein, vegetables, healthy carbohydrates, healthy fats, and minimal sugar?
 Describe a typical day's intake.

-Do you dr ink enough water?
+Do you drink enough water?
 How much?
-How much caffeine? for your b t a healthy weight?
-What would you need to do to get to a healthy weight body type and height?
-If you are seriously under- or overweight, you at to consult with a nutritionist for some extra guidance.
+How much caffeine?

+Are you at a healthy weight?
+What would you need to do to get to a healthy weight for your body type and height?
+If you are seriously under- or overweight, you might want to consult with a nutritionist for some extra guidance.